overthemike/broiler/readme.md

 `npm install -g broiler`

 ## Usage
 You can point to any git directory you'd like and ask broiler to bring it down and install it for you.
+It will clone the repo down for you, remove the old git reference and install the necessary npm modules.

-It makes some modifications to the package.json file (such as the name and description of your application) but preserves the original data in the package.json under the 'boilerplate' key.
+Broiler will modify the package.json file (such as the name and description of your application) but preserves the original data in the package.json under the 'boilerplate' key.

 Install from a git repository:
-`broiler install [path to git repo]`
+`broiler install <path to git repo> [<location>]`

 You can also save repos under a more friendly alias to use again later.
 Doing so will create a `.broilrc` file in your home directory to store this info.